BarShuv/SPL---TASK-ONE-MEMORY-MANAGMENT-CPP/README.md

 # SPL-Task1
+Subject : Memory management and object oriented programming.
+MakeFile.
+A warehouse managing volunteers, customers, and packets.
-to run write in terminal:
+To run write in terminal:
 make
 /bin/warehouse "configfilepath"